 Kodi is a free media player developed and maintained by the Kodi foundation.
-It can be installed on most video-streaming devices, including Apple TV, Nvidia Shield, iOS smartphones, and others.
+It can be installed on most video-streaming devices, including Apple TV, Nvidia Shield, iOS smartphones, and more.
 Kodi can be modified by installing “addons” that are created by independent developers.
 These addons allow users to stream content available on the Internet or troubleshoot Kodi itself.
-Indigo is an example of one of these addons.
+Indigo was an example of one of these addons.

 Kodi itself is completely legal to use.
 However, some addons do allow users to stream pirated content.
 We suggest that you consider the copyright laws in your country and the ethical implications of viewing pirated content before using it for this purpose.